cabforum/code-signing/docs/CSBR.md

 ### 4.9.7 CRL issuance frequency

+For the status of Subordinate CA Certificates:
+1. The Issuing CA SHALL publish a CRL, then update and reissue a CRL at least once every twelve months and within 24 hours after revoking a Subordinate CA Certificate.
+The `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field; and
+2. If the Issuing CA provides OCSP responses, the Issuing CA SHALL update information provided via an OCSP response at least every twelve months and within 24 hours after revoking a Subordinate CA Certificate.

 For the status of Code Signing Certificates:

-1. The CA SHALL publish a CRL, then update and reissue a CRL at least once every seven days, and the value of the nextUpdate field MUST NOT be more than ten days beyond the value of the thisUpdate field; and
+1. The Subordinate CA SHALL publish a CRL, then update and reissue a CRL at least once every seven days, and the value of the `nextUpdate` field MUST NOT be more than ten days beyond the value of the `thisUpdate` field; and
-2. If the CA provides OCSP responses, the CA SHALL update information provided via an OCSP response at least every four days.
+2. If the Subordinate CA provides OCSP responses, the CA SHALL update information provided via an OCSP response at least every four days.
 OCSP responses from this service MUST have a maximum expiration time of ten days.

 For the status of Timestamp Certificates:

-1. The CA SHALL update and reissue CRLs at least (i) once every twelve months and (ii) within 24 hours after revoking a Timestamp Certificate, and the value of the nextUpdate field MUST NOT be more than twelve months beyond the value of the thisUpdate field; and
+1. The Subordinate CA SHALL update and reissue CRLs at least once every twelve months and within 24 hours after revoking a Timestamp Certificate, and the value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field; and
-2. If the CA provides OCSP responses, the CA SHALL update information provided via an OCSP response at least (i) every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+2. If the Subordinate CA provides OCSP responses, the Subordinate CA SHALL update information provided via an OCSP response at least every twelve months and within 24 hours after revoking a Timestamp Certificate.

 ### 4.9.8 Maximum latency for CRLs